“North Korea - Pyongyang” by Roman Harak, CC BY-SA 2.0

 North Koreans aren’t allowed to use the internet.
 They aren’t allowed to watch TV shows or movies.
 People who are caught watching them are sent to prison or killed.

-North Koreans aren’t even allowed to criticise their Government.
+North Koreans aren’t even allowed to [[criticise::To point out someone's faults or mistakes.]] their Government.
 They have to loudly cheer and praise their Government.
 They’ll get in trouble with the police if they don’t.

 The Government even decides what hairstyles people can keep.
 Most North Koreans are also very poor and can’t afford to eat properly.